How to Buy

 Server Module Downloads

 The downloads below package the latest editions of image server and geocoding server modules in convenient collections as a single zip file.
-The modules they contain are already compiled and ready to use with either 32-bit or 64-bit Manifold installations.
+The modules they contain are already compiled and ready to use with either 32-bit or 64-bit Release 8 installations.

 Source code is NOT ready for use by non-programmers.
 Do not download this if you are not a programmer or are not familiar with .NET.

-AllServersSources.zip (51 KB) - A zipfile containing source code for all image server and geocoding server modules distributed on this page.
+AllServersSources.zip (51 KB) - A zipfile containing source code for all image server and geocoding server modules originally issued for Release 8, but not updated to the latest image server URLs.
 Open source code - free to use by anyone with the programming skills required.
 Requires compilation.

 When using image server layers in map components, always create the map component from the image linked from the image server.
 Do this by right-clicking on the image in the project pane and then choosing Create - Map.
 This will assure that the map component uses exactly the same projection as the image linked from the image server.
 Images linked from image servers cannot be reprojected, so they will not appear in a map component that utilizes a different projection than the image.